Li Shilong

 Li Shilong (李师龙 (李師龍, Lǐ Shīlóng); born August 10, 1977) is a Chinese chess Grandmaster.
 In 2002, he became China's 14th Grandmaster.

+Chess career

 In 2005 at the 5th Asian Chess Championship in Hyderabad, India, he came second with 7.5/9 points behind Zhang Zhong.
 He has competed in numerous tournaments, including the Amsterdam tournament, Groningen Chess Festival, Corus tournament, Aeroflot Open, Noteboom Memorial, Cappelle-la-Grande Open and the Chinese Chess Championship, besides others.

 In September 2008, Li won the 4th Prospero Pichay Cup in a field of eighteen grandmasters at the Duty Free Fiesta Mall in Parañaque.
 He scored 7½/9 with one point clear from the rest of the field.

 In 2011 he won the 8th IGB Dato' Arthur Tan Malaysia Open in Kuala Lumpur.